thejoelpatrol/fusehfs/README.md

 I can mount and unmount functional (read/write) HFS disk images from the shell, but definitely not using the graphical DiskImageMounter/DiskImages UI Agent/Disk Utility.
 These commands work for me:

 $: hdiutil attach /path/to/disk/image
-$: mount -t fusefs_hfs /dev/disk# /specify/a/mount/point
+$: mount -t fusefs_hfs -o nodev,noowners,nosuid /dev/disk# /specify/a/mount/point
 \# where disk# is the value that hdiutil reports
+\# this works fine without the -o options, but they are here for consistency with hdiutil
 \# And I can safely unmount the volume with just:
 $: umount /mount/point/you/specified

+Note that the call to hdiutil also includes a call to mount, which fails, but the subsequent call from the shell succeeds.

 --------------------------------
 #### Status 7/15/2014